evertrust/terraform-provider-horizon/README.md

 ## Provider Usage

+The Horizon Provider allow you to manage the life cycle of a certificate.
+From the création to the revocation.

 ### Upgrading the provider

 The Horizon Provider doesn't upgrade automatically once you've started using it.
 After a new release you can run